zjhmoss/WebDriver2/README.md

 \
 \
-if identical content exists in multiple parts of the SUT ( e.g., widgets ), it can be defined once and included in those parts by specifying a prefix
+if identical content exists in multiple parts of the SUT ( e.g., calendar widgets ), it can be defined once and included in those parts by specifying a prefix

 `doc-form.page`